lunduniversity/schoolprog/exercises/interest-rates/README.md

     else:
         return m2
 ```
-##   Part D

-Now try your new program in the compilator!
+Now try to run your new program!